alexle/alexle.github.com/posts/make-your-own-luck.markdown

 ##Concentrate on the present##

 Relax, be open-minded, and take in the events around you.
-Don't become so focused on something that you miss out on other great opportunities in front of you.
+Don't become so focused on something you miss out on other great opportunities in front of you.
 If you go to a bar only looking for the perfect partner, you may miss the chance to make some good friends.
 If you're only looking for a specific job on Craigslist, you may overlook other nice jobs out there.

 ##Embrace failure##

 Don't be afraid of taking risks and failing.
 Everything that happens in life is a lesson, and the sooner you learn what the lesson is, the better prepared you'll be for the future.
-Some people are so disappointed from choosing the wrong fork in a road that they dwell on it and don't go anywhere.
+Some people are so disappointed from choosing the wrong fork in a road they dwell on it and don't go anywhere.
 Lucky people brush it off and move on, prepared for the next opportunity when it comes.

 [1]: http://en.wikipedia.org/wiki/Yes_Man_(film)